dizyd/dizyd.github.io/_pages/cv.md

 **Tutorial Empirical Internship**, University of Koblenz-Landau, Department for Methods and Evaluation (level: B.Sc.; language: German)

-**Workshop Introduction to R**, University of Koblenz-Landau, Department for Methods and Evaluation (language: English)
+**Workshop Introduction to R**, University of Koblenz-Landau, Department for Methods and Evaluation (level: P.hD.; language: English)

 **Tutorial Test Theory with R**, University of Koblenz-Landau, Department for Methods and Evaluation (level: B.Sc.; language: German)